AlphaGit/random-javascript/README.md

 random-javascript
 =================

-Just some random stuff in JavaScript that I'll be experimenting with
+Just some random stuff in JavaScript that I'll be experimenting with.

+Most of these files will be available at [http://randomjs.alphasmanifesto.com/](http://randomjs.alphasmanifesto.com/).